-If you own domain names, then you are inevitably going to have answer the question: should I renew this domain name?
+If you own domain names, then you are inevitably going to have answer the questions: what is my domain name value?
+Should I renew this domain name?
 Well, as someone who owns a considerable amount of domain names, I frequently have to make that decision on a regular basis–and have come up with my own internal checklist that helps me decide whether or not I should renew a domain name.
+Domain Name Value is all too often something that is confusing.
 Here are fourteen questions to ask yourself to help you decide on whether your should renew your domain name or not.

 What is the current status of the domain name?
 Developed or Not Developed?